MLP logo

 • Personal, Social and Emotional Development

-• Physical Development
+• Physical Development (including fine and gross motor skills)

 • Communication and Language development